 KeySearch isn’t that well-known, but it’s a great budget-friendly alternative for the top keyword tools mentioned below.
 Because of that, it’s a fairly popular tool in blogging communities.
 It provides data on…

-It also suggests similar keywords to look at and it allows you to track your keyword rankings.
+It also suggests keywords related to the one you searched for to look at and it allows you to track your keyword rankings.

-The great thing about KeySearch is that it gives you information about the pages that are currently in Google’s top 10 and gives each keyword a score that indicates how hard it will be for your specific site to rank for that keyword.
+The great thing about KeySearch is that it gives you information about the pages that are currently in Google’s top 10 and gives each keyword a score that indicates how hard it will be for your own website to rank for that keyword.

-SEMrush is similar to Ahrefs, and someone who’s serious about SEO will use one or the other, or sometimes even both.
-I personally use and like Ahrefs, but if you also do PPC, SEMrush is the better option.
+SEMrush is similar to Ahrefs, and someone who is serious about SEO will use one or the other, or sometimes even both.
+I find Ahrefs to be more user-friendly, but if you also run paid ads and want a tool to research those, SEMrush is the better option.

-Many of these tools have their own guide on how to do keyword research.
-Another great place to get started is this article on Backlinko
+If you want to get started with SEO, many of these tools published their own guides on how to do keyword research.
+Another great place to get started is this article on Backlinko.

 Check what your competitors are writing about

-If you find it hard to come up with topics to write about or you’d like to expand on the list you already have, there’s another way to get ideas: by looking at what other coaches in your niche are writing about.
+If you find it hard to come up with topics to write about or you’d like to expand on the list of ideas you already have, there’s another way to get inspiration: by looking at what other coaches in your coaching niche are writing about.

 Take into account competitiveness

-Just like your coaching business has a certain authority in the eyes of your target clients, your website has a certain authority in the eyes of Google.
+Just like your coaching business has a certain authority in the eyes of your target clients, your coaching website has a certain authority in the eyes of Google and the other search engines.
 If your website is brand new, that authority will be pretty low.
 The more content you start to rank for and the more other websites start linking to you, the more that authority will grow.
+Especially if the sites linking to you are reputable websites.

 Going into the different factors that affect your site’s authority would take us too far, but it’s important to know that it plays a role in which keywords you can rank for, and so you should take it into account when researching keywords.